svenkang/aboutme/docs/problem-solving.md

 slug: /problem-solving
 ---

-Problem solving is an incredible valuable skill whatever domain you may find yourself in.
+Problem solving is an incredibly valuable skill no matter what you do but it is especially important for software enigneers.
-Unlike what most people think, problem solving is indeed a skill that you need to cultivate over many years.
+Contrary to what most people think, problem solving is indeed a skill that you need to cultivate over many years.
 Utilizing some key principles and guidlines can be a great starting point to become a better problem solver.
 In this article I would like to discuss the high level problem solving approach and mindset especially when it comes to algorithms and computational thinking.
 This is primarily applied in solving algorithm